JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ![](img/UwpToIotHub/azure-notifications-iothub.png)

 Creating an IoT Hub takes some time.
-Meanwhile, we will connect the device and create the bridge.

 ### Collect Azure IoT Hub secrets

-The integration requires an Azure IoT Hub Shared access policy key name with `Registry read, write and Device connect` permissions.
+The bridge requires an Azure IoT Hub Shared access policy key name with `Registry read, write and Device connect` permissions.
 In this example, we use the **iothubowner** policy which has these permissions enabled by default.

 1. Check the Azure portal.
-The resource group and the IoT Hub should be created by now (otherwise, we were unable to send duty cycles information to it)
+The resource group and the IoT Hub has to be created before we continue...

     ![](img/UwpToIotHub/azure-notifications-iothub.png)